l3af-project/l3af-arch/discussions/prog_repo.md

 can be followed on non-Linux platforms as they mature and become available.
 The user space components of eBPF programs pose a separate, complicated portability obstacle, which is compounded by the desire of the L3AF project to support user space programs in multiple languages.
-For the initial version of the repository, it should be sufficient to build (of a compiled language) and unit test for the x86_64 platform.
+For the future version of the repository, initially it should be sufficient to build (of a compiled language) and unit test for the x86_64 platform.
 The user space component should document any installation dependencies it has (e.g., MySQL, Grafana, Python libraries, etc.).
 Contributors to the repository would be responsible to provide the necessary build scripts and configuration.